jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         is introduced by screwing it under pressure, so that its surface is in intimate contact with the underlying bone tissue.
 Making simple analogy we can say that the surgical phase is quite similar to the way of placing a ramplug on a wall.
-In some cases it is not even necessary to take stitches.</p>\n"
+In some cases, it is not even necessary to take stitches.</p>\n"
     - question: Is this procedure very painful?
       answer: "<p>Not at all!, as long as it is performed under a proper local anesthetic technique.
 Our Oral Surgeon handles excellent surgical protocols and powerful